conquerhuang/FDSiamFC/README.md

 ### You may concat with us

 We do not repeat the training process to select a better model, or finetune the hyperparameters to fit in the Tracking Benchmark.
 All the hyperparameters in './siamfc/fdsiamfc.py' line 82 is identical to the hyperparameters seted in SiamFC.
 So in some cases you may get a model achieves better result than we offered.
 We hope our FDSiamFC may help you deploy deep tracker on mobile device or edage device.

+The model and source code is trained and developed on Windows plantform (win 10)

 If you have any problem, you can concat with us email hanlinhuang@stu.xidian.edu.cn